-Prior to considering any change in tax policy, which is intended to determine the most stable and equitable distribution of the tax burden among the property classes, it is important to understand how the prior years' growth has impacted the assessment, regardless of the absence of phased-in assessment in 2024 as a result of the Province extending the current assessment cycle.
+Prior to considering any change in tax policy, which is intended to determine the most stable and equitable distribution of the tax burden among the property classes, it is important to understand how the prior years' growth has impacted the assessment, regardless of the absence of phased-in assessment in 2025 as a result of the Province indefinitely pausing the current assessment cycle.

-Tables 1 and 2 compare the 2023 growth related assessment and revenue in comparison with those for 2018 to 2023, providing a five-year trend analysis.
+Tables 1 and 2 compares growth related assessment and revenue for the previous five-year period.